Riding on tour

 On a guided group tour, you’ll have the added bonus of a knowledgeable guide who will point out sights and landmarks along the route.
 The guide will also act as a mechanic in case of any bicycle maintenance issues.

-If you’re riding with a large group with 2 or more guides, you can expect to have one guide in the front and one in the back, riding different speeds to give riders the option to go faster or slower.
+If you’re riding with a large group with 2 or more guides, you can expect to have one guide at the front and one at the back, riding different speeds to give riders the option to go faster or slower.

 When riding with a group, we recommend the following etiquette:

 Be flexible.
 You’ll most likely be eating most meals together, riding together, etc.

 Be social.
 You’re with a group, so make the most of your new friendships.

 Ride safely.
 If you’re riding in the middle of a group, don’t make sudden stops without letting anyone know.

 Don’t race.
-Remember that while it’s possible your bike tour is in France, it’s not the Tour de France.
-Don’t be that person that has to show everyone how strong they are.
+Remember that while it’s possible your bike tour is in France, it’s not the Tour de France!

 If you have any health issues, please consult with your physician before taking a bike tour and carry information relative to your condition so that proper care can be provided in case of accident, injury, or illness.
 If you are on a guided program, make sure to notify your tour leader of any potential issues before you start riding.

 Check with your health insurance carrier to see if they extend coverage to your destination.
 And we can’t state it enough – we strongly recommend travel insurance.

 The local tour operators will always choose the safest possible route and equipment for you during your bike tour.
 However, it’s always a good idea to brush up on some safety tips and guidelines.

 Here are a few tips: